 Terry Jacks – “Seasons In The Sun”

-Photo of Terry Jacks UNSPECIFIED - CIRCA 1970: Photo of Terry Jacks Photo by Michael Ochs Archives/Getty Images
+Photo of Terry Jacks - CIRCA 1970: Photo of Terry Jacks Photo by Michael Ochs Archives/Getty Images

 Musician, Terry Jacks, was not born in the United States but he sure left his mark here.
 Jacks was born in Canada but quickly became a sensation here in the States with his folksy style of music.
 He began playing guitar as a teenager and eventually formed his first band at the age of 18.